engineerErica/my-unit-2-practice-assessment/README.md

   * 6, 6, 6, 6: You discard the 6 and sum 6 + 6 + 6 = 18, which you assign to charisma.
 Because constitution is 3, the constitution modifier is -4 and the hitpoints are 6.

 Your function should take one argument, a `name`.
-It should generate random attribute values using `Math.rand()`.
+It should generate random attribute values using `Math.random()`.
 The function should return a JavaScript Object that contains all of the above attributes.

 Example:
 ```javascript